-And this is great news for Managing Directors and owners of SMEs.
-Let’s face it, the traditional corporate culture model was delivered its death knell in the 2008 financial crisis, and the phoenix that rose from the ashes is one of a flexible, agile workforce which can be utilised quickly to meet customer and scale-up demands, and dispensed with when a project is complete and/or an objective achieved.
+And this is great news for business leaders who want to grow their business.
+Let’s face it, the traditional corporate culture model was delivered its death knell during Covid, and the phoenix that rose from the ashes is one of a flexible, often home based, agile workforce which can be utilised quickly to meet customer and scale-up demands, and dispensed with when a project is complete and/or an objective achieved.

 The advantages of embracing an agile workforce model in your sales and marketing teams include:

 Ambitious projects require not only high-level expertise, but fresh eyes from which to view existing processes and procedures and identify weaknesses which could prevent objectives being achieved.
 This is especially true when it comes to change management; according to a recent report, only 40% of executives believe they have the right skills in place to manage future change projects.

 Utilising contractors and freelancers gives marketing and sales teams the ability to bring in specialist expertise to support in-house knowledge and skills.
 In addition, permanent staff can focus on the core business, which substantially mitigates risks associated with venturing into new markets or launching an innovative product.